The design for Rogers Place and the ICE District creates an active new entertainment destination just north of downtown Edmonton.

 The arena’s design creates a premium guest experience within a sleek and iconic building that emphasizes sustainability.
 Amenities include a full-service restaurant open on non-game days and an expansive high-definition, center-hung scoreboard.

-The LEED Silver-certified Rogers Place uses 37 percent less water and 14 percent less water than similar venues.
+The LEED Silver-certified Rogers Place uses 37 percent less water and 14 percent less energy than similar venues.
 The arena’s facade of pliable, unpainted stainless-steel cladding, provides a polished, dynamic backdrop to the city that seems to change in appearance with each passing hour.

 Collaborating with Shugarman Architecture + Design, WAM Development Group and Hariri Pontarini Architects, HOK’s team envisioned the ICE District as a lively, mixed-use destination.
 It includes a community rink, private development, offices, residential units, parking and a connection to the light-rail system.